vgmoose/meridian/README.md

 Meridian aims to make home automation and remote access more accessible.
 It accomplishes this by defining "Responders" in the plugins directory.
 Each Responder is loaded into memory dynamically, and the initialization code (if any) is run for that plugin.
 Then, when a GET or POST request is made to ```http://server.com:8080/pluginname```, the processing code for the appropriate plugin's Responder is run.
 The goal is to be as extensible and easy to understand as possible.

 ### Warning
-Meridian currently does not perform any authorization.
+Meridian currently does not perform any authentication.
 This means, at this time, any users with access to port 8080 on the machine it runs on can perform operations.
 A particularly dangerous plugin for this is the shell plugin.

 ### Running
 Install the required modules using [pip](https://pip.pypa.io/en/latest/installing.html):